Each airline in Europe has its own set of rules, and believe me, the last thing you want is to be hit with unexpected fees at the gate.

-As you may already know, we are advocates for traveling light with just a carry-on.
+As you may already know, I’m an advocate for traveling light with just a carry-on.

-But to enjoy these advantages, you need to know the rules inside and out.
+But to enjoy these advantages to the fullest, you need to know the rules inside and out.

 So let’s dive in.